2024 Candidates

 The Priority Industry and Workforce Assessment outlines regional opportunities to develop business sectors in our economic ecosystem.
 How do you envision supporting a talent pipeline with Federal Way as a regional hub for job growth in any of these or other sectors?

-We have a talent pipeline here in Federal Way!
-With the 5th most diverse school district in the country, nestled in the heart of the Puget Sound, and the intersection of major international logistics corridors, our region is uniquely positioned to build upon regional job growth in any of the sectors identified in the priority industry and workforce assessment through a few key investments:
+We have a talent pipeline in Federal Way!
+With the 5th most diverse school district in the U.S. and intersecting logistics corridors, we can develop job growth in the identified sectors through key investments:

-In short, I will continue partnering with organizations like the Chamber of Commerce and local businesses to support job growth and regional business development through targeted investments.
+I'll continue partnering with the Chamber of Commerce and local businesses to support regional business development through targeted investments.

 Chamber studies note that a skilled and trained workforce demands affordable housing availability.
 How will you work legislatively to support housing initiatives in Washington state, and particularly the Federal Way region?